 Instead of an electronic viewfinder, a ‘loupe’ clips over the screen.
 Its reflex mirror makes it more compact than DSLR versions.
 You have to tilt the screen up to mount and remove it.
 It doesn’t enlarge the image much, but it’s useful for working in bright sunlight.
 The image is OK unless you wear glasses: if you do, it distorts badly.
-A Z-finder might be better.
-(I’m testing one at the moment, but it hadn’t arrived by the time I had to return the XC10).
+I’d replace the loupe with a Zacuto Z-finder.

 There’s a choice of picture styles.
 Pro videographers will like Canon Log, which keeps a lot of detail in the shadows and highlights.
 It looks very flat straight out of the camera, but it’s meant to be adjusted with colour correction software.
 I liked the Cinema EOS style, which is designed to match C100 and C300 cameras.
 There’s also a Wide Dynamic Range option.